 Keep in mind, General Liability does not cover you for employee injuries, professional liability, intentional acts, or claims not related to your Physical Therapy job.
 However, it will payout for other General Liability claims up to the maximum liability limit defined by the policy.

-You can learn more about Physical Therapist General Liability Insurance by clicking here.
+Learn more about Physical Therapist General Liability Insurance.

 Professional Liability (Malpractice) Insurance for Physical Therapists

 Professional Liability (Malpractice) Insurance is used by health care professionals to protect them from allegations of negligence and incompetence.
 Many States require Physical Therapists to purchase and maintain Malpractice Insurance before they begin treating patients.

 No matter what your State requires, it is always best to secure a Malpractice plan that can help you pay all the bills stemming from a Malpractice lawsuit.
 Think about it: one unhappy patient can create a storm of financial burdens caused by legal fees, missed work, and potential payouts to the affected person.

 Professional Liability (Malpractice) Insurance for Physical Therapists typically can be defined by one of the following classifications:

 - Incorrect use of Physical Therapy equipment, manual therapy, therapeutic exercise, or biophysical agent

 - Unsuitable management over the course of patient’s treatment